 Section 4.07.
 Compensation.
 Except for the Executive Director or Executive Director/Secretary, no Officer shall receive any compensation for services rendered by them as an Officer in the administration of the Corporation.
-The Officers shall be entitled to the reimbursement of reasonable expenses incurred by them as Officers, but only as determined by the Board.
-The compensation of employees, agents and consultants of the Corporation, including but not limited to the Executive Director or Executive Director/Secretary, shall either be fixed by the Board by resolution or by Officers so duly authorized.
+The Officers shall be entitled to the reimbursement of reasonable expenses incurred by them as Officers, but only as determined by the Board of Directors.
+The compensation of employees, agents and consultants of the Corporation, including but not limited to the Executive Director or Executive Director/Secretary, shall either be fixed by the Board of Directors by resolution or by Officers so duly authorized.

 Section 4.08.
-Chair of the Board.
-The Chair shall preside at all meetings of the voting Members and the Board at which he or she is present.
-The Chair shall approve agendae for each meeting of the Board & of the Corporation pursuant to the provisions of Section 4.12 (a) (7).
-The Chair shall have such other duties and authority as may be assigned or delegated to him or her from time to time by the Board.
-He or she shall from time to time report to the Board all matters within his or her knowledge, which, in his or her opinion, may affect the interests of the Corporation and require that it be brought before the Board.
+Chair of the Board of Directors.
+The Chair shall preside at all meetings of the voting Members and the Board of Directors at which he or she is present.
+The Chair shall approve agendae for each meeting of the Board of Directors and of the Corporation pursuant to the provisions of Section 4.12 (a) (7).
+The Chair shall have such other duties and authority as may be assigned or delegated to him or her from time to time by the Board of Directors.
+He or she shall from time to time report to the Board of Directors all matters within his or her knowledge, which, in his or her opinion, may affect the interests of the Corporation and require that it be brought before the Board of Directors.

 Section 4.09.
-Vice Chair.
+Vice Chair of the Board of Directors.
 In the absence or disability of the Chair, the Vice Chair shall perform all duties of the Chair.
-The Vice Chair shall have all such other powers and perform such other duties as the Board, the Chair or these Bylaws prescribe.
+The Vice Chair shall have all such other powers and perform such other duties as the Board of Directors, the Chair or these Bylaws prescribe.

 Section 4.10.
-Secretary.
+Secretary of the Corporation.
 The Secretary of the Corporation shall perform, in conjunction with the Executive Director, general administrative functions under the direction of the Chair.
-The Secretary, or his or her designee, shall attend all meetings of the Members and Board and record all votes, resolutions, and the minutes of all proceedings in a book(s) to be kept for that purpose.
-The Secretary, or his or her designee, shall give, or cause to be given, notice of all meetings of the Members and Board; shall have charge of all corporate books, records and papers, shall be custodian of the corporate seal; shall attest with his or her signature and impress with the corporate seal all written contracts with the Corporation; and shall perform all such other duties incident to this office, as may be prescribed by the Board or Chair, under whose supervision he or she shall act.
+The Secretary, or his or her designee, shall attend all meetings of the Members and Board of Directors and record all votes, resolutions, and the minutes of all proceedings in a book(s) to be kept for that purpose.
+The Secretary, or his or her designee, shall give, or cause to be given, notice of all meetings of the Members and Board of Directors; shall have charge of all corporate books, records and papers, shall be custodian of the corporate seal; shall attest with his or her signature and impress with the corporate seal all written contracts with the Corporation; and shall perform all such other duties incident to this office, as may be prescribed by the Board of Directors or Chair, under whose supervision he or she shall act.